-SOURCE: Executive Office for Administration and Finance; actual budgeted operating tax revenues, Office of the Comptroller (1) Revised on December 4, 2012.
+SOURCE: Executive Office for Administration and Finance; actual budgeted operating tax revenues, Office of the Comptroller

 On December 11, 2012, the Secretary of Administration and Finance and the House and Senate Ways and Means Committees conducted a hearing on state tax revenue estimates for fiscal 2014.
 The Commissioner of Revenue provided a forecast that fiscal 2014 tax revenue collections will be \$22.150 billion to \$22.467 billion, reflecting actual growth of 3.2% to 4.5% from the projected fiscal 2013 revenues, and baseline growth of 3.5% to 4.9% from fiscal 2013, which represents growth of \$688 million to \$977 million over projected fiscal 2013 revenues.